 Gnome and Fairy Villages along the Mystical Loop

 Quiet Woods Walk with Native American flute music

 Free Louisburg Cider Mill apple cider by the campfire, hosted by Boy Scout Troop 222

-Holiday trains running in the Train Garden
+Holiday trains running in the expanded Train Garden

-Child-size Gingerbread House
+Child-sized Gingerbread House

-Family selfie photo op spots for great holiday pictures.
+Family selfie photo op spots for great holiday pictures

 How Much Time Does the Walk Require?